 What has changed in the IATA Cargo Handling Manual this year?

-The latest edition of the IATA Cargo Handling Manual (ICHM) is the 6th edition and the 2022 changes include:
+The latest edition of the IATA Cargo Handling Manual (ICHM) is the 7th edition.

-The latest edition of the Compassionate Transportation Manual (CTM) is the 2nd edition, and the 2022 changes include:
+The latest edition of the Preloading Advance Cargo Information (PLACI) is the 4th edition, and the 2023 changes include:

 - Additional details on the following PLACI programs: